• From rugged coastal heathland to dramatic mountain views, explore the geology and landscape of this UNESCO Biosphere Reserve

 ACE customer on a previous tour with Kevin Hand

-This tour includes several walks, some of up to two and three miles, often over rough terrain.
+This tour requires a good level of fitness, and participants must meet ACE’s usual fitness criteria, as found in our Booking Terms & Conditions.
+In addition, participants should expect several walks, some of up to two and three miles, often over rough terrain.
 Minibuses or additional walks will sometimes be required to access certain sites.
 While options will be given for those who would prefer not to do the full walks, participants should have a good level of fitness and be prepared to be flexible.
 They should also feel comfortable negotiating uneven steps and occasionally dark interiors, and getting in and out of boats during a possible visit to the Calf of Man.
 Please note facilities on the Calf of Man are very limited.

 Cost of £1875 includes: accommodation based on sharing a twin or double bedded room, breakfast, two lunches (one packed), six dinners with water & coffee, excursions & admissions, gratuities.